Gaither Junior Fellows Program

 Is it for you?

 The Carnegie Endowment for International Peace (CEIP) is a private, nonprofit organization dedicated to advancing cooperation between nations and promoting active international engagement by the U.S. As one of the world’s leading think tanks specializing in international affairs, the Endowment conducts programs of research, discussion, publication, and education.
 The James C. Gaither Junior Fellows Program (formerly the Carnegie Junior Fellows Program) at the CEIP is designed to provide a substantive work experience for students who have a serious career interest in international affairs research.
-Students will be paid to work at the CEIP in Washington, DC on a full-time basis for a period of one year beginning August 1, 2018.
+Students will be paid to work at the CEIP in Washington, DC on a full-time basis for a period of 10-12 months beginning September 1.

-Gaither Junior Fellows provide research assistance to scholars working on the Carnegie Endowment's projects: democracy and rule of law, executive office, nuclear policy, cyber policy initiative, energy and climate, Middle East, South Asia, China studies, Japan studies, economics (Asia program), and Russia/Eurasia.
-Junior Fellows have the opportunity to conduct research for books, participate in meetings with high-level officials, contribute to congressional testimony and organize briefings attended by scholars, activists, journalists and government officials.
+Gaither Junior Fellows provide research assistance to scholars working on the Carnegie Endowment’s projects, including democracy, conflict, and governance, American statecraft, nuclear policy, technology and international affairs, Middle East, China studies, Japan studies, economics (Asia program), Russia/Eurasia, and Africa.
+Junior Fellows have the opportunity to conduct research, contribute to op-eds, papers, reports, and books, edit documents, participate in meetings with high-level officials, contribute to congressional testimony and organize briefings attended by scholars, activists, journalists and government officials.

 What are the key dates?